WilkMat3/SET09102_Personal_Portfolio/week10_project.md

 *Figure 8: Repository - changes to the class*

 Another important part of my update is that I have used lazy initialisation.
 Firstly instead of passing the SQLlite connection in the constructor I inject the database.
-This allowed me to add database.Init() to each method thus allowing for lazy initialisation when a method is called.
+This allowed me to add a database.Init() to each method thus allowing for lazy initialisation when a method is called.

 ## Testing

 I have conducted extensive manual testing and ensured all of the unit tests pass.
-This PR is an improvement to the work from previous week thus my tests remained the same.
-I have extracted the methods for filtering the organisations list to a static class.
-Below I are my tests:
+This PR is an improvement to the work from the previous week thus my tests remained the same.
+I have extracted the methods for filtering the organisation's list into a static class.
+Below are my tests:

 ```
         [Test]